junechakma/wexford-educare/coursedata.md

 ### **Shape Your Future Today**

 Invest in your future and empower yourself with the knowledge to become a leader in the evolving landscape of education.
-For more details about the course, entry requirements, and the application process, contact the expert team at **Blossom Educare**.
+For more details about the course, entry requirements, and the application process, contact the expert team at **Wexford Educare**.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 LLB (Hons) Law with Foundation Year
 -----------------------------------